trinistr/object_forge/README.md

 - `ObjectForge::Molds::HashMold` allows building **Hash** (including subclasses), providing a way to easily use hashes to carry data;
 - `ObjectForge::Molds::StructMold` handles all possible cases of `keyword_init` for **Struct** subclasses.

+> [!TIP]
-> [!TIP] **HashMold** and **StructMold** will be used automatically if you don't specify any mold based on the forged class.
+> **HashMold** and **StructMold** will be used automatically, based on the forged class, if you don't specify any mold.

-There is an additional special mold: `ObjectForge::Molds::WrappedMold` allows to use custom classes (instead of instances) by building a new instance and calling it every time.
+There is an additional special mold: `ObjectForge::Molds::WrappedMold` allows to use classes by building a new instance and calling it every time.
 DSL handles this case for you, auto-wrapping the class:
 ```ruby
 forge = ObjectForge::Forge.define(Point) do |f|
   f.mold = MyPointBuilder